FuelLabs/fuel-indexer/docs/src/reference-guide/components/graphql/search-filtering.md

 # Search and Filtering

-Currently, the Fuel indexer supports the following search and filtering operations:
+The Fuel indexer currently supports the following search and filtering operations:

 - ID selection
 - comparison